nickbrandt/GitLab/doc/ci/jenkins/index.md

 Otherwise, read on for important information that will help you get the ball rolling.
 Welcome to GitLab!

+If you have questions that are not answered here, the [GitLab community forum](https://forum.gitlab.com/) can be a great resource.

 ## Important differences

 There are some high level differences between the products worth mentioning: